When Your Mouth Has Beef With Your Immune System: Oral Lichen Planus Explained

 What Is Oral Lichen Planus (OLP)?

 Your immune system is built to protect you.
-However, sometimes it gets confused, goes rogue, and starts attacking your tissues, like the lining inside your mouth.
+However, sometimes it becomes confused, goes rogue, and starts attacking your tissues, such as the lining inside your mouth.

 This can manifest as: